willbush/system/configs/keyboard-firmware/cheatsheet.md

 1         2         3         4         5         6         7         8         9         0

 ~         (         !         =         )         {         %         &         }         |          Del
-switch    rotate    shell     format    rotate    N/A       select    align     N/A       shell      N/A case      sels      insert    sels      sels                all       sels                pipe
+switch    rotate    shell     align     rotate    N/A       select    select    N/A       shell      N/A case      sels      insert    sels      sels                all       register            pipe
           backward  output              forward

 N/A       N/A       N/A       _         N/A       N/A       N/A       N/A       N/A       N/A